Classifying spaces of finite groups of tame representation type: Ext and Hochschild cohomology over Ext and Hochschild cohomology over H*BG

 \begin{theorem} In Case~\ref{case:SD1}, with the grading inherited from the internal grading on the basic algebra of $\kG$, the $A_\infty$ structure of $H^*BG$ is intrinsically formal. \end{theorem} \begin{proof} This follows from Propositions~\ref{pr:HH} and~\ref{pr:-n,n-2,0}. \end{proof}

 \begin{remark} Another proof of formality, but which does not give intrinsic formality, in Theorem~\ref{th:SD1-formal} is to notice that there are endomorphisms of the resolution~\eqref{eq:SD1-resolution} representing $x$, $y$ and $z$, and strictly satisfying the relation $x^2y=z^2$.
 The endomorphism representing $y$ just moves the whole diagram two places down and two places to the left.
-For $x$, we move three places to the left, but then we have to compose with the maps
+For $x$, we move three places to the left, but then we have to multiply by the following elements of the basic algebra in the corresponding places in the double complex.
+It is easy to check that this composite defines a map of double complexes.

 Similarly, for $z$ we move one place down and four to the left, and compose with the same maps.
-This defines a quasi-isomorphism from the cohomology ring $\Ext^*_{\kG}(\kk,\kk)$ to the DG algebra $\End^*_{\kG}(P_\kk)$, which in turn is quasi-isomorphic to $C^*BG$. \end{remark}
+This defines a quasi-isomorphism from the cohomology ring $\Ext^*_{\kG}(\kk,\kk)$ to the DG algebra $\End^*_{\kG}(P_\kk)$, which in turn is quasi-isomorphic to the $A_\infty$ algebra $H^*BG$. \end{remark}

 \begin{corollary} In Case~\ref{case:SD1}, we have